morleydragon/eecs589F24/README.md

 * Discuss technical details so that one can understand the key details without carefully reading it.
 * Explain the difference between this paper and related work.
 * Raise questions throughout the presentation to generate discussion.
+* Discuss the positive and negatives/limitations of the work.
+Highlight opportunities for potential follow-up work.

 ### Paper Summaries
 Every student is required to review one to two papers assigned for each class.